By Rob Evans • 11/6/2025

 // A require statement will check its condition and if it is false, the block will be

 // exited.
-If the block is the protocol itself, the whole protocol will be skipped.
+If the block is the protocol itself rather than inside a step, the whole

 // This allows you to exit processing further protocol commands and steps if a condition

-require startByte == 23;
+require "startByte" == 23;

 step {